ogngnaoh/reddit-sentiment-analysis/README.md

 ### Step 7: Deployment

 1. **Prepare for Deployment**: Create a `Procfile` for Heroku, install Gunicorn, and ensure all necessary configurations are set for deployment.
-2. **Deploy to Heroku**: Initialize a git repository, commit your code, create a Heroku app, push your code to Heroku, and run database migrations.
+2. **Deploy to Heroku**: Initialize a git repository, commit code, create a Heroku app, push code to Heroku, and run database migrations.

 ## Testing the Setup